drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 - Indium tin oxide (ITO) is a sintered material used in making crystal displays for televisions and computers.
 - First case of ITO-associated interstitial pneumonitis was reported in 2003 in a 27-year-old Japanese worker (1)
-- Case series confirm interstital pneumonia similar to UIP, emphyema, PAP in indium workers.
+- Case series confirm interstitial pneumonia similar to UIP, emphysema, PAP in indium workers.
+Two patients have died to date.
 (13)
 - Like ardystil outbreak notable that cases are young, have severe respiratory disease, and colleagues who are also unwell.

 # South Korean Lung